EricZinda/Perplexity/docs/pxHowTo/pxHowTo105GlobalCriteria.md

 She could also mean "one menu for me and one for my Mom".

-What these all have in common is that hints about what the speaker means can be found in the *context*, or scenario that is occurring.
+What these all have in common is that hints about what the speaker means can be found in the *context*, or scenario, that is occurring.
 It is often not obvious which is meant a priori.
 So, you'll need to determine which is meant given your scenario.
 Note that you can also implement both as different *interpretations* and try each to see which works, or reorder them based on the current context.
 You may also decide that the constraint doesn't matter.
 If there are no steaks available in your vegetarian restaurant just about any question about a steak should be met with, "I'm so sorry, we don't have those here."

 ### The `concept_meets_constraint` Helper
-Regardless of which you decide, you can certainly just write the code to check to make sure the constraint is met.
+Regardless of which you decide, you need to write the code to make sure the constraints are met.
 As shown above, the constraints are available in the `variable_constraints` property of each variable group in your solution group handler.
 That code is repeated below:

 ~~~
 @Predication(vocabulary,